-After 6 years of making cheese on a large scale we decided to cut back.
-We have sold our flock of 120 sheep and kept back 5 to milk on a smaller scale.
+In 2018, After 6 years of making cheese on a large scale we decided to cut back.
+We sold our flock of 120 sheep and kept back 5 to milk on a smaller scale.
 All of our equipment was sold to another cheese maker.

 The work load, the travelling and the fact we have twins that just graduated kindergarten all were major factors in this decision.
 It is one thing to make cheese – but to milk 120 sheep and care for their 300 babies and…and..and…

 Now we make small amounts of cheese and sell it out of our honour system fridge.
-We still have some 2 year old inventory and wool products and some meats.
+In the fridge you will find cheese, wool products and some meats.
 You can take the products leave cash and take change – or e-transfer 🙂

 We milk East Friesian cross sheep which are the sheep equivalent to Holstein dairy cows.
 They are white, black or both colours.
 They often have twin or triplet births and occasionally quadruplets.